Coronavirus Response FAQs

 What if I want to head downtown?

 Like trips home or to visit friends, a RIPTA ride to downtown could expose you to the virus, with potentially detrimental effects on the campus community, so trips into Providence are discouraged.
-The College is working hard to make sure that students have access to everything they need, right here on campus, to help limit the potential of virus spread in our community.
+The College has worked hard to make sure that students have access to everything they need, right here on campus, to help limit the potential of virus spread in our community.

-What do I need to know about flying into T.F.
-Green Airport (PVD)?
+What do I need to know about traveling from hot spot states?

-Currently, resident students must quarantine for 14 days upon arrival if they have traveled by air.
+Students traveling from states on Rhode Island’s hot spot list must quarantine for 14 days upon arrival in Rhode Island.
 It is important to remember that RI Department of Health rules for college students are not the same as for others and are not always published on the RIDOH website.

-What kinds of academic services will be offered remotely, and what will be in-person?
+What kinds of academic services are offered remotely, and what is in-person?

-Certain services, such as academic advising, tutoring, and writing assistance will shift to remote modalities through the fall semester.
+Certain services, such as academic advising, tutoring, and writing assistance have shifted to remote modalities through the fall semester.

 - Advising through the Office of the Dean of Undergraduate and Graduate Studies